shakfu/py-js/README.md

     git submodule update
     ```

-4. Then run the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will generated a `py` package in your `$HOME/Max 8/Packages` directory:
+4. Then run the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will a symlink the `py-js` project to your `$HOME/Max 8/Packages` directory:

     ```bash
     ./build.sh
     ```

-Open up any of the patch files in the `patcher` directory of the generated max package, and also look at the `.maxhelp` patcher to understand how the `py` and the `pyjs` objects work.
+Open up any of the patch files in the `patcher` directory of the generated max package, and also look at the `.maxhelp` patchers to understand how the `py` and the `pyjs` objects work.

 Note that the default build creates a package with two externals which are linked to your system homebrew python3.
 This has the immediate benefit that you have access to your curated collection of python packages.
 The tradeoff is that these externals are dynamically linked with local dependencies and therefore not usable in standalones and relocatable Max packages.